To create a management plan for the conservation of lions within Malawi

 The regional lion conservation strategy urged lion range states to domesticate it by developing national lion conservation strategies.
 Many countries within the region are yet to produce national strategies, including Malawi.
 Following a preliminary meeting with the Malawian Department of National Parks & Wildlife (DNPW) ALERT started working with DNPW to create a national lion action plan for the country.
 The plan was developed based on commonly used frameworks and drawing from the experience of other lion range states that have already developed such plans.

 At the beginning of June 2012 ALERT facilitated a workshop in Lilongwe, Malawi to review the draft document.
-A final draft has now been produced and will be distributed for final comment to stakeholders that were identified by DNPW during the workshop.
+A final draft has now been produced.
 The broad goals of the plan are to:

 (1) Ensure that ecologically functional lion and prey populations are conserved inside protected areas within Malawi;